scottgasch/pyutils/docs/pyutils.rst

 pyutils.argparse\_utils module
 ------------------------------

-I use the Python internal :py:mod:`argparse` module for commandline argument parsing but found it lacking in some ways.
+I use and love the Python internal :py:mod:`argparse` module for commandline argument parsing but found it lacking in some ways.
 This module contains code to fill those gaps.
-It include stuff like:

-    - An :class:`argparse.Action` to create pairs of flags such as `--feature` and `--no_feature`.
-    - A helper to parse and validate bools, IP addresses, MAC addresses, filenames, percentages, dates, datetimes, and durations passed as flags.
+See also :py:mod:`pyutils.config`.

 ---